Skip to main content

 1. Not framing this as a 'war' between two belligerents, but as a one-sided genocidal assault on 2.3 million defenceless civilians in an occupied and besieged territory.
 RTÉ gives the impression that Israel is pursuing a military objective, and civilian casualties are just collateral damage.
 Yet Israel has targeted civilians to an extent unseen since World War II.

 2. Call this what it is.
-Hundreds of genocide scholars and legal experts have called the year-long violent assault on Gaza, which has claimed at least 40,000 and as many as 200,000 lives, a genocide.
+Hundreds of genocide scholars and legal experts have called the relentless Israeli assault on Gaza, which has claimed at least 50,000 and as many as 200,000 lives, a genocide.
 One of them, Raz Segal, called it “A Textbook Case of Genocide”.
-The International Court of Justice is currently deliberating on a case brought by South Africa against Israel under the UN Genocide Convention and already ruled that the charge of genocide is plausible.
+The International Court of Justice is still deliberating on a case brought by South Africa against Israel under the UN Genocide Convention and already ruled that the charge of genocide is plausible.
+The Irish Government bolstered that case with an intervention in January 2025 that argues for the application of the broadest definition of genocide permissible under the Convention.
 Yet RTÉ refuses to call this a genocide or even to discuss whether that term applies.
-By stark contrast, just six weeks into the Ukraine war, which in nearly three years has cost an estimated 11,743 civilian lives, one of RTÉ’s top radio presenters hosted a discussion on her show about whether Russia was guilty of genocide.
+By stark contrast, just seven weeks into the Ukraine war, which in over three years has claimed an estimated 13,000 civilian lives, one of RTÉ’s top radio presenters, Claire Byrne, hosted a discussion on her show about whether Russia was guilty of genocide.

 4. Report on the unprecedented targeting of hospitals, schools, universities and every form of essential civilian infrastructure.
 Israel has destroyed every university in Gaza, attacked hundreds of schools, obliterated the health system, bombed refugee camps, and tortured prisoners, including children.
 RTÉ has a duty to identify and describe such actions as war crimes.

 6. Reveal to listeners and viewers that reports from news agencies such as AFP and Reuters, which alongside IDF press statements are RTÉ's main source of information in relation to Gaza and the West Bank, are pre-approved by the Israeli Military Censor.
-This violates RTÉ's own principle of independence ("We are independent from political, commercial, and other influences.")
+This violates RTÉ's own principle of independence as enshrined in the 2009 Broadcasting Act ("We are independent from political, commercial, and other influences.")

 7. Stop repeating Israeli government narratives, while failing to provide context on the occupation.
 Despite the Israeli government’s track record of fabrication and disinformation, RTÉ frequently privileges their narrative.
 It presents their statements unchallenged, while casting doubt on information provided by Palestinian sources.
 RTÉ also fails to provide adequate context on Israel’s long history of oppressing the Palestinians.